blackbaud-services/constructicon/source/components/progress-bar/readme.md

 **Custom styles**

+Apply a custom styles object to alter the look.
+Available elements are:

+- `root` - Container
+- `fill` - Progress fill

-Using a gradient for the progress fill
+For example, using a gradient for the progress fill:

 ```
 <ProgressBar